 Glen Starkey takes a beating and keeps on bleating.
 Contact him at email@example.com.

 The benefits and return on investment are endless.
 For better understanding I have listed below a quick description of the main points of how our community will be stoked with increased health & wellness for present & future generations:

-• Great way to make friends: Skateboarding is also a great way to make new friends and meet like minded people.
+• Health Benefits: Like all other sports and games skateboarding too has numerous health benefits.
+The sedentary lifestyle nowadays has caused an increase in obesity and other health related diseases amongst the youngsters.
+Skateboarding helps in increasing fitness levels while helping the skaters in losing excess weight and getting in shape.
+It improves the physical and cardiovascular health of the skaters.
+So, if you are looking forward to indulge in some activity which is entertaining as well as promotes fitness, then skateboarding is perfect for you.• Great way to make friends: Skateboarding is also a great way to make new friends and meet like minded people.
 Once you take up skateboarding, you will surely meet other skaters and it will not only increase your friend circle but you will also get to learn new tips and tricks pertaining to the sport.
 You can also train with a skateboarding partner which will help you in enhancing your performance and motivation levels.

 • Can go Pro: Skateboarding is no longer only a recreational activity, it has been taken up professionally by many skateboarding enthusiasts.
 For becoming a professional skateboarder, you will need to practice regularly and have a proper training schedule.
 You can also learn the tricks of the trade by learning from a professional or veteran skateboarder.
 They can help you in learning the basics of skateboarding which is essential before you try to attempt any difficult tricks.
 By nature professional or veteran skaters train youngsters to help them in becoming professional skateboarders.